New day. New Daily Deals. Get them before they are gone!

 Software & Cloud-Based Tax Technology

-Asgeirsson is an advocate of cloud-based tax technology for a number of reasons, including the ability to have a single, continuously updated set of financial information, quicker recovery time if theres ever a disaster that shuts down your business, and higher-level analytical capabilities so owners can get a sense of whats really going on in their operations and make better informed business decisions.
+Using cloud-based tax technology is smart for a number of reasons, including the ability to have a single, continuously updated set of financial information, quicker recovery time if theres ever a disaster that shuts down your business, and higher-level analytical capabilities so owners can get a sense of whats really going on in their operations and make better informed business decisions.

 Tax Tech Checklist